 Since this announcement, there has been a lot of speculation regarding their commitment to the series.
 Let’s take a look at why the decision might make a lot of sense.

-For starters, Mercedes have confirmed that they plan to have an electric car in their showrooms by 2019 under its new EQ brand, and teamed up with Chargemaster – the UK’s largest provider of EV infrastructure – in November 2016
+For starters, Mercedes have confirmed that they plan to have an electric car in their showrooms by 2019 under its new EQ brand.

 This alone would be enough for people to be convinced by Mercedes’ commitment to electric vehicles, but there is more evidence from their recent motorsport activity.

-This helps to explain why since signing the agreement with Formula E, Mercedes have been working closely with HWA on the project, who currently run their works team in DTM.
-In November, HWA sent Mercedes-affiliated engineers to the Marrakesh ePrix.
-They could be seen around the Mahindra garage.
+This helps to explain why since signing the agreement with Formula E, Mercedes have been working closely with HWA on the project.

-Petronas then announced that they Malaysian had indeed renewed their contract in a partnership which has seen them win 57 Grand Prix since the start of the Hybrid era in 2014.
+Shortly after, the two announced a contract renewal in a partnership which has seen them win 57 Grand Prix to date, since the start of the Hybrid era in 2014.

-Given how Mercedes have responded to the rumors regarding where their priorities lie within motorsport so far, it is viable to suggest that Mercedes could also consider managing both F1 and FE simultaneously.
+Given how Mercedes have responded to the rumors, it is viable that Mercedes could also consider managing both F1 and Formula E simultaneously.

-Should Mercedes opt to confirm their entry for the 2018/19 season, they will join Manufacturers Audi Sport (with the Abt team), BMW (Andretti), DS Automobiles (Virgin), Jaguar, Mahindra and Renault in addition to NextEV and Penske on the FE grid.
+Should Mercedes opt to confirm their entry for the 2018/19 season, they will join Manufacturers Audi, BMW (Andretti), DS Automobiles (Virgin), Jaguar, Mahindra and Renault in addition to NextEV and Penske on the Formula E grid.

-Considering the aims of Mercedes in the foreseeable future, FE would be ideal in their development of a powertrain for their road cars and seems they’ll join in sooner rather than later.
+Considering the aims of Mercedes in the foreseeable future, the sport would be ideal in their development of a powertrain for their road cars, and seems they’ll join in sooner rather than later.